codingEzio/codingezio.github.io/src/230218-on-Program-Performance-and-Reliability.md

-> You are definitely doing it for **a reason**, whether to *prevent potential crashing/failing* or try to *pinpoint the problems* that you've faced at this very moment.
+> You are definitely doing it for **a reason**, whether to *prevent potential crashing/failing* or try to *pinpoint the problems* that you're facing at this very moment.
 <!-- toc -->

 ## Prologue